majek/idea/site/024-ir/main.md

    future CPU generations.
  - Your code won't work on older CPU's.
  - Porting assembly to another CPU architecture is tedious.
- - You even need to spend time porting your assembler to differnet operating systems.
+ - You even need to spend time porting your assembler to different operating systems.
 For example global symbols need underscores on mac.
 Dealing with `#include`'s can be painful.
  - You need to be a serious expert to write assembly better than an